• Home

 What Affects the Way You Hold The Pick?

-An experienced guitar player is most likely to not change the way they hold a pick unless there is a very good reason to do so.
+An experienced guitar player is most likely not to change the way they hold a pick unless there is a very good reason to do so.

 Pick Gauge